Building a human-like observer using deep learning in an extended Wigner's friend experiment: Data generation

 \subsection{Data in output phase}

-For measurement data in the output phase, with the goal of monitoring the metrics MP and ASE, we randomly generated unit vectors \( \vec{x_1} \) and \( \vec{x_2} \) for Alice and \( \vec{y_1} \) and \( \vec{y_2} \) for Bob.
+For measurement data in the output phase, with the goal of monitoring the metrics \textit{morphing polygons} and \textit{averaged Shannon entropy}, we randomly generated unit vectors \( \vec{x_1} \) and \( \vec{x_2} \) for Alice and \( \vec{y_1} \) and \( \vec{y_2} \) for Bob.
 In each measurement, Alice and Bob randomly choose between the two \( x \) and \( y \) vectors, resulting in four combinations: \((x_1, y_1)\), \((x_1, y_2)\), \((x_2, y_1)\), and \((x_2, y_2)\).
 By repeating this process 10,000 times, we obtain \( n = 40,000 \) tuples \((x,y)\) as the output set, which is used to monitor the three metrics in the simulated experiment.
 Since \( a \) can be either 0 or 1, we ultimately create 80,000 tuples \((a,x,y)\) to use as input for the QP-CNN.

-To monitor the metrics MP and ASE, and following the AOE assumptions in the main text, the measurements are \textit{correlated} and therefore obey Born's rule as described in Eqs. \ref{probability11} - \ref{probability00}.
+To monitor the metrics \textit{morphing polygons} and \textit{averaged Shannon entropy}, and following the AOE assumptions in the main text, the measurements are \textit{correlated} and therefore obey Born's rule as described in Eqs. \ref{probability11} - \ref{probability00}.
 We simulate \( N = 100,000 \) rounds of events \((b, a, x, y)\) for each tuple \((x, y)\) in the output set (\(n = 40,000\)) based on Born's rule, just as in the training phase.
 However, in a real experiment, these events are actually measured rather than simulated.
-While Alice's and Bob's measurement events strictly follow Born's rule throughout our simulation according to the AOE assumptions, this may not be the case in a real experiment, and any discrepancies would reflect the nature of QP.
-By obtaining \( p^n(b |axy) \) from the QP-CNN and setting the probability \( p^t(b| axy) \) as \( p^m(b|axy) = p^m(ab|xy) p^m(a|xy) \), where \( p^m(ab|xy) \) follows Born's rule as in Eqs. \ref{probability11} - \ref{probability00}, we can calculate \( p^f(b |axy) \) as explained in the main text.
+While Alice's and Bob's measurement events strictly follow Born's rule throughout our simulation according to the AOE assumptions, this may not be the case in a real experiment, and any discrepancies would revolutionize people's understanding of the foundations of quantum mechanics.
+By obtaining \( p^n(b |axy) \) from the QP-CNN and setting the probability \( p^t(b| axy) \) as \( p^m(b|axy) = p^m(ab|xy)/ p^m(a|xy) \), where \( p^m(ab|xy) \) follows Born's rule as in Eqs. \ref{probability11} - \ref{probability00}, we can calculate \( p^f(b |axy) \) as explained in the main text.

 Subsequently, each event is either exposed or erased according to the probability \( p^f(b|axy) \), which varies across different training epochs.
 We also generate "unfabricated data" as a benchmark, where \( p^f(b|axy) = 1 \), to observe the probability directly from measurements without any intervention from Bob.
-After counting all the exposed data, the super observer can obtain \( p^o(b|axy) \) and compute the corresponding MP and ASE.
+After counting all the exposed data, the super observer can obtain \( p^o(b|axy) \) and compute the corresponding \textit{morphing polygons} and \textit{averaged Shannon entropy}.